Aldaviva/floorplan/README.md

 ## Work-in-Progress

-* Finish refactoring Backbone code on client-side, to survive ES6/Babel transpilation.
+* Finish client & server code refactoring.
 * Validate Aldaviva's SVG process, and see if also doable in LibreOffice / other SVG apps.
 * Verify use of Imagemagick vs Graphicsmagick.
 * Make it easier to add seats to the SVG files (maybe separate out into another Mongo table?).